Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Proof of Theorem

-Conserning~\eqref{eta2}, for all $1 \le \sigma \le s$ and $(x,v) \in \mathcal{O}_\zeta^1 \cap \left(\mathcal{X}^\sigma \times \mathcal{V}^\sigma\right)$, we assume $|x-x_0|_\sigma$, $|v|_\sigma \le K$ and we recall that
+Conserning~\eqref{eta2}, for all $1 \le \sigma \le s$ and $(x,v) \in \mathcal{O}_\zeta^1 \cap \left(\mathcal{X}^\sigma \times \mathcal{V}^\sigma\right)$, we assume $|x-x_0|_\sigma$, $|v|_{\sigma, \omega, 1} \le K$ and we recall that

-We shall prove that the two norms on the right-hand side of the latter are smaller or equal to $K$ multiplied by a suitable constant.
-To this end, we consider the estimates of $|f|_{\sigma,1}$ and $|g|_{\sigma,1}$ calculated above
+Similarly to the previous case, we shall prove that the two norms on the right-hand side of the latter are smaller or equal to $K$ multiplied by a suitable constant.
+To this end, thanks to~\eqref{fsigma} and~\eqref{gsigma}